SenteonLLC/senteonllc.github.io/beta/controls.md

 Once Command Center and the Senteon Agents are installed on their corresponding systems, controls can be applied through the Senteon Command Center dashboard.

 ## Verify and Apply Control Set
-1. Log into Command Center with your provided account details
+1. Log into Command Center with your provided administrator credentials

 ![Login](images/login.PNG)